Preventing a WordPress Hack

 Two Factor Authentication

 You should also enable two factor authentication (2FA) via a plugin.
 2FA is a security feature in which a user provides two different authentication methods to verify that they are the owner of the account.
 It provides a much higher level of security than only having a username and password.
 The 2nd factor is usually a one time password that is generated and sent as a text message to the users phone.
-This will prevent hackers logging into your account even if they have your admin password.
+This will prevent a wordpress hack.
+Hackers logging into your account won’t be able to, even if they have your admin password.

 Hide your WordPress Login Page